nakopylov/AdaptiveExp/README.md

 # Efficient scaling and squaring method for the matrix exponential
 This repository contains a Julia package to adaptively and efficiently compute matrix exponential up to a given tolerance.

+> This work presents a new algorithm to compute the matrix exponential within a given tolerance.
+Combined with the scaling and squaring procedure, the algorithm incorporates Taylor, partitioned and classical Padé methods shown to be superior in performance to the approximants used in state-of-the-art software.
+The algorithm computes matrix--matrix products and also matrix inverses, but it can be implemented to avoid the computation of inverses, making it convenient for some problems.
+If the matrix A belongs to a Lie algebra, then exp(A) belongs to its associated Lie group, being a property which is preserved by diagonal Padé approximants, and the algorithm has another option to use only these.
+Numerical experiments show the superior performance with respect to state-of-the-art implementations.

 ## Installation
 ```shell
 julia